UltraEngine/Documentation/CPP_Alpha.md

 - unsigned char **Alpha**(const unsigned int rgba)

 ## Returns ##
-Returns the alpha value from the color.
+Returns the alpha component of the color.